Sohou08/Hadoop-Spark/file_format/readme.md

 +   __Support advanced compression through various available compression codecs (Bzip2, LZO, Sappy,...)__.

 That allow to reduce data storage space on disk; increase the performance of lecture and readable on the disc ; also improve the speed of file transfer over the network.
-For more information about compression.
+[For more information about compression](https://github.com/Sohou08/Hadoop-Spark/tree/master/file_format/compression)

 +  __Streaming and Batch__